 One option is a storage box with hanging folders inside.
-You could use tabs which state: “Bills Due This Week”, “Bills Due Next Week”, etc. Then, as your bills arrive in the mail, place the bill into the appropriate folder.
+Use tabs which state: “Bills Due This Week”, “Bills Due Next Week”, etc. As your bills arrive in the mail, place the bill in the appropriate folder.
 Set aside time each week or other week to pull out the bills due this week and pay them accordingly.

 Once the current week’s bills have been paid, look at those due next week (just to make sure you did not miss them).
-Once your bills have been paid, go through the remaining bills in the folders and move them into the correct folder (i.e. take bills in the “Due Next Week” folder and move them into the “Due This Week” folder, etc).
-By keeping your bills in one central location, you shouldn’t have be searching around to find your bills when it is time to pay them (or forget to pay them).
+Then, go through the bills in the “due next week” folder and move them to the “due this week” one instead.
+By keeping your bills in one central location, you shouldn’t have to search to find your bills when it is time to pay them (or forget to pay them).

 You may also want to use a small basket and place the bills there.
 Just make sure that the basket only contains bills so that other items do not get mixed in with them.